-The Dragon Cave is certainly something different to explore on Brač.
+The Dragon Cave is certainly something different to explore in Brač.
 Situated 350 metres above sea level, the walk up is also an enjoyable one.

-Blaca Monastery sits proudly in the cliffs of Vidova Gora.
+Blaca Monastery sits proudly on the cliffs of Vidova Gora.
 It stands as an iconic sight and representation of Brač’s rich history.

-Built in the 16th century by 2 monks, the building is still in incredible condition.
+Built in the 16th century by two monks, the building is still in incredible condition.
 You almost feel like you’re being transported back in time.

 Over the years, additions were made to the monastery such as the fort walls, a church and a library with over 11,000 books.

 In 1963, the monastery was turned into the museum that we know today.
-Inside you’ll find old furniture and living quarters, plus a collection of tools, ancient weaponry and the impressive library.
+Inside, you’ll find old furniture and living quarters, plus a collection of tools, ancient weaponry and an impressive library.

-Blaca Monastery is open Tuesday-Sunday and entrance costs €5.30.
+Blaca Monastery is open from Tuesday to Sunday and entrance costs €5.30.

 If you’re a history lover, then you should make time for a visit to Škrip.
 It’s the oldest settlement on Brač, dating back 3000 years!

 Škrip is the epicentre of history.
-Walking through the ancient streets you’ll stumble upon a castle, mausoleum, a Roman temple, sarcophagus’, churches and museums.
+Walking through the ancient streets, you’ll stumble upon a castle, mausoleum, a Roman temple, a sarcophagus, churches and museums.